Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Asymptotic boundary conditions and the gauge group

 Here $F(A)$ denotes the curvature 2-form of the connection 1-form $A$, which is the magnetic field, and $\norm{\cdot}$ is the usual norm on forms:

-where $*$ denotes the Hodge star operator.
-It is important to note for our conformal analysis in Section \ref{conformal} that the hodge star operator ``contains'' the metric.
-We can derive expression \eqref{YMlagrangian} for the Lagrangian from the usual covariant action on spacetime $M=\Sigma\times\R$:
+where $*$ denotes the Hodge star operator.\footnote{It is important to remember for our conformal analysis in Section \ref{conformal} that the Hodge star operator ``contains'' the metric.} \end{proposition} \textit{Proof.} We can derive expression \eqref{YMlagrangian} for the Lagrangian from the usual covariant action on spacetime $M=\Sigma\times\R$:

 Here we have written $\tilde{A}$ to stress that this is a gauge field on spacetime $M$ instead of space $\Sigma$.
 Denoting coordinates on $\Sigma$ by $x^i$ and the coordinate on $\R$ by $t=x^0$, it is not difficult to show that the action in coordinates becomes the usual \cite{hamiltonMathematicalGaugeTheory2017}